Cycling The World: England, In Gatwick | Travelsonabike2

 Central Park the other day

 It was a nerve-wracking time getting the train into London.
 As the train pulled into the station, I suddenly realised that a few people I know commute to London.
 And I didn’t want to be spotted before I could surprise everybody at home.
-Thankfully I think I got away with it.
+Thankfully, I think I got away with it.
 Well, I’ve not heard anything from anybody yet.

 At The Embassy

 When I arrived at the Kazakhstan embassy, there was a bit of a queue.
 While queuing, I kept checking my application form again and again!
 Paranoid that I’d written something wrong on there.
 Eventually, I reached the glass-covered counter and handed over the application, photos and my passport.
 The girl looked up and down the form.
-Oh, no, have I made a mistake.
-Then she said, “dates?” “sorry, dates?”
+Oh, no, have I made a mistake?
+Then she said, “Dates?”
+“Sorry, dates?”
 I replied.
-“Yes, dates, we need the dates you intend to travel”, “they’re there” “no, we need exact dates.”
+“Yes, dates, we need the dates you intend to travel” “They’re there” “No, we need exact dates.”

-I got that one wrong I knew it was a thirty-day visa within a ninety-day window.
+I got that one wrong.
+I knew it was a thirty-day visa within a ninety-day window.
 I hadn’t realised I’d have to be exact on the dates.
 That put me on the spot, and I had to think fast.
 It was hard to work out, Kazakhstan was a long way off, and I had several thousand miles to cycle before getting there!
 In the end, I gave it my best shot.
 Hopefully, I’ve got it right.

-After returning from the embassy, I re-built my bike, ready to head home tomorrow.
+After returning from the embassy, I rebuilt my bike, ready to head home tomorrow.
 Not too sure how I’ll get on cycling as I’m still in a fair bit of pain.
 My back and side are still hurting, as is my head, and I keep feeling dizzy!

 Leave a Reply